Radiology

 When does the catheter come out?

-When the clot is dissolved or no further improvement can be made, the medication is stopped and the catheter is removed.
-Your child will have to lie quietly for some time after the procedure as we apply pressure to the catheter entry site to prevent bleeding.
+When the clot is gone, or no further improvement can be made, we will stop the medication and remove the catheter.
+Your child will have to lie quietly for some time after as we apply pressure to the catheter-entry site to prevent bleeding.